FHIR-Aggregator/cloud/README.md

 ## Prerequisites
-You have access to a GCP instance (e2-highmem-2 for example).
+You have access to a GCP instance (minimum e2-small).
+See vm-setup.md for details.

 ## The Google Healthcare API is enabled and the FHIR store is created
 See [Google-setup.md](Google-setup.md) for details.